The current salary for the president of the United States is $400,000, while the vice president earns an annual salary of $230,700.

 - Net Worth (Deceased): $25 million

 George H.W.
 Bush served as the 41st president of the United States from 1989 to 1993.
-He previously served as vice president with Ronald Reagan and also had served as director of the CIA, ambassador to the United Nations, chairman of the Republican National Committee, U.S. envoy to China and U.S. Congressman.
+He previously served as vice president with Ronald Reagan and held the roles of director of the CIA, ambassador to the United Nations, chairman of the Republican National Committee and U.S. envoy to China.
+He also represented Texas in the House of Representatives, elected to the first of two terms in 1966.
 Bush died in November 2018.

 Here are some ways he made big money thanks to his time in office.